 Carolyn Muller attended St. Mary’s Elementary School and Shaw Memorial Catholic High School in Madison, Indiana.
 She graduated from Indiana University, Bloomington, with both B.S. and M.S. degrees in elementary education.
 Carolyn taught for MCCSC for 31 years, mainly in the primary grades, before her retirement.
 Carolyn was married to the late Jim Muller, is the mother of four daughters, and has 11 grandchildren.
 Carolyn has a passion for teaching reading and writing to young children and looks forward to sharing her gift with the children.

-Lisa Swoape (Second Grade)
+Lisa Swoape (First Grade)

 Lisa Swoape has been a parishioner at St. John the Apostle for 21 years.
 She has worked with infants and young children as a nanny and preschool teacher for 25 years.
 Lisa studied education and English at IU.
 She loves reading old books and classics to her five granddaughters.

-Kathy Taber (Fourth Grade)
+Kathy Taber (Second Grade)